GimmickNG/pycopy-modbus/docs/USAGE.md

 which are available on Modbus RTU and Modbus TCP as shown in the [GitHub examples folder](https://github.com/brainelectronics/micropython-modbus/tree/develop/examples) and the [examples chapter](EXAMPLES.md)

-All described functions require a successful setup of a Host communicating to/with a Client device which is providing the data and accepting the new data.
+All described functions require a successful setup of a Client communicating to/with a Server device which is providing the data and accepting the new data.

 ### Coils